hunterloftis/itemize/readme.md

 ### .next()

-Returns a Promise for a String, the next linked URL
+Returns a Promise for a String, the next linked URL.

+*If no urls remain, returns a Promise for `undefined`.*

 ```js
 const url = await items.next()